Hellenic/wild-trails/README.md

 - [ ] Start tuning the game point generation by AI
 - [ ] More rich events for points in addition to proximity check
+- [ ] On multiplayer game, stream player A's location to the server, and listen for server-side events

+## Future features?
+ - Critical line + time to get to the line
+ - Penalties for not achieving something, e.g. not reaching the critical line in time
+ - Offers: Trade time for more tips, or trade tips for more time
+ - S.E.R.E. elements?

 ## Getting Started